If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I could find someone to attack?’
 Harry suggested.
 ‘Someone nobody would listen to?’

 ‘Very bad idea,’ Salazar snapped.
 ‘What if they know how to repel you?
-Legilimency is a very rare skill, but occlumency’s known at a basic level by many, since it helps with magic in general.’
+Legilimency is a very rare skill, but occlumency’s probably known at a very basic level by a fair few, since it helps with magic in general.’

 ‘I could offer to teach Nev occlumency.
 I could practice legilimency and he could learn something useful in return.’